 I have various past and ongoing projects aimed at understanding how species interactions that form the ecological feedbacks within ecosystems are modified under changing disturbance regimes.

-How material legacies of foundation species influence ecosystem resilience
+Life after death: material legacies of foundation species shape demographic processes

 Coral reef resilience under changing disturbances